 White Paper

-Modernizing Vulnerability Management to Reduce Risk
+Modernizing Vulnerability Management to Reduce Exposure at Machine Speed

-The Vulnerability Management Process is Broken
+The Vulnerability Management Process is Broken, and AI Has Widened the Gap

 Vulnerability management teams are increasingly overwhelmed by security alert backlogs which can often number in the millions.
 The growth of alert backlogs is driven both by more alerts, as well as the limitations of existing vulnerability management programs in assessing and triaging the alerts.

-• Most employ manual assessment processes that can only scale linearly by adding more analysts
+• Most employ manual assessment processes that can only scale linearly by adding more analysts.

-• Teams can’t standardize processes without a consolidated approach across tools and centralized collaboration across remediation workflows
+• Assigning remediation responsibility is a guessing game, especially in complex organizations.
+Teams cannot standardize processes without a consolidated approach across tools and centralized collaboration across remediation workflows.

 Download the white paper to learn more about how security teams can fix the vulnerability management process to reduce risk.